stnvh/cgorigin/README.md

 display `index`: `width`x`height` `posX`x`posY`

 #### --origin
-sets the origin for a display. `index` defaults to the second monitor.
+sets the origin for a display. `posX` & `posY` can be both positive and negative values. `index` defaults to the second monitor.

 usage: `posX` `posY` `index`